Wawan Widiantoro

-Wawan Widiantoro (born January 20, 1977) is an Indonesian footballer, playing for Inter Pemuda Kediri in Liga 3.
+Wawan Widiantoro (born 20 January 1977) is an Indonesian former footballer.

 In 2005, he sparked controversy when he reportedly signed for 3 clubs at the same time, namely Persik Kediri, PKT Bontang and Persikabo.
 It ended with the clubs (PKT and Persikabo) had their down payment for the contract refunded and Wawan banned from competitions for 2 seasons.

 After retiring in 2016, he started business in property and came out of retirement in 2023 to play for Inter Pemuda Kediri, coached by his former teammate at Persik, Harianto.
 He is the oldest active player in official Indonesian football competition at 46 years old.